 You can divide intangible assets into two categories: intellectual property and goodwill.

-- Intellectual property is something that you create with your mind, such as a design.
+- Intellectual property is something you create with your mind, such as a design.
 You have rights to your intellectual property, and other companies cannot copy it.
 Intellectual property includes trademarks, patents, and licensing agreements.

 - Goodwill measures several factors that affect your brand’s value.
 Examples of goodwill include your company’s reputation, strategies, customer base, and employee relations.